ec-melodies/wp02-lod/web-api-ideas.md

 A data API can be anything from a (Geo)SPARQL, Linked Data Fragments, OGC W*S, OPeNDAP, or other endpoint.
 A dataset can have multiple APIs to represent data in different ways, e.g. WMS for ready-made map layers, and SPARQL for direct data access to do own processing or analysis.

 If multiple endpoints exist, then a possible challenge is to create meaningful links between them.
 For example, a certain WMS layer may cover a subset of the data.
 Ideally, within the data, this subset is reflected as such in some way and a link to the WMS layer is given.
 The goal is to make using/exploring the data as easy as possible.

+TODO think about custom URL structures / APIs which wrap other APIs, e.g. /area/1/station/89/tube/2 could redirect to other generic data API